-Note: The user/password in the following list can, but do not have to be, the same.
+Note: The users and passwords in the following list can be, but do not have to be, the same.

-- Host Name - Database Type - Database Name - User ID/Password for a user that can create tables and modify database schema - User ID/Password for a user that IdentityIQ will use to access the database.
-This IdentityIQ user must be able to create, modify, and delete objects in the tables that are created. - User ID/Password for a user that IdentityIQ will use to access the plugin database.
+- Host Name

+- Database Type

+- Database Name

+- User ID / Password for a user that can create tables and modify database schema

+- User ID / Password for a user that IdentityIQ will use to access the IdentityIQ application database.
+This IdentityIQ user must be able to create, modify, and delete objects in the tables that are created. - User ID / Password for a user that IdentityIQ will use to access the plugin database.
+This IdentityIQ user must be able to create, modify, and delete objects in the tables that are created. - User ID / Password for a user that IdentityIQ will use to access the access history database.
 This IdentityIQ user must be able to create, modify, and delete objects in the tables that are created.